gohugoio/hugo/content/en/functions/collections/Seq.md

 {{ seq -2 2 2 }} → [-2 0 2]
 ```

-Iterate over a sequence of integers:
+A contrived example of iterating over a sequence of integers:

 ```go-html-template
 {{ $product := 1 }}